qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 performed from the drop-down menu, and hit the **[Apply]** button.
 Then, only the matching features are shown in the attribute table.

-To make a selection, you have to use the |mIconExpressionSelect| :sup:`Select features using an Expression` icon on top of the attribute table.
+To make a selection, you have to use the |expressionSelect| :sup:`Select features using an Expression` icon on top of the attribute table.
-|mIconExpressionSelect| :sup:`Select features using an Expression` allows you
+|expressionSelect| :sup:`Select features using an Expression` allows you
 to define a subset of a table using a :guilabel:`Function List` like in the
 |mActionCalculateField| :sup:`Field Calculator` (see :ref:`vector_field_calculator`).
 The query result can then be saved as a new vector layer.